 The County budget is comprised of the Current Expense Budget ("General Fund Budget" or "Operating Budget"), the Capital Budget, and the Capital Program (a six year plan).
-Budgets are also adopted for Special Revenue, Enterprise and Internal Service Funds.
-The formulation of the County's budget is the responsibility of the Director of Finance, a County official appointed by the Board.
+Budgets are also adopted for certain Special Revenue Funds and all Enterprise and Internal Service Funds.
+The formulation of the County's budget is the responsibility of the Budget Officer.
 Public local law requires that a balanced budget be adopted by the Board.